opendistro/for-elasticsearch-docs/index.md

 ---

-## Why use ODE?
+## Why use Open Distro for Elasticsearch?

-ODE is well-suited to several use cases:
+Open Distro for Elasticsearch is well-suited to several use cases:

 * Log analytics
 * Real-time application monitoring
 * Clickstream analytics
 * Search backend

-Compared to the open source distribution of Elasticsearch, ODE offers several extra features:
+Compared to the open source distribution of Elasticsearch, Open Distro for Elasticsearch offers several extra features:

 Component | Purpose
 :--- | :---